ephread/Instructions/README.md

 $ carthage update
 $ carthage build
 ```

+### Swift Package Manager
+In Xcode, use File > Swift Packages > Add Package Dependency and search for `Instructions`.

 ### Manually
 If you rather stay away from both CocoaPods and Carthage, you can also install Instructions manually, with the cost of managing updates yourself.